How Does Secure Socket Layer (SSL or TLS) Work?

 - The company receives it, opens it, and puts the response in the same secure envelope and sends it back.

 - The procedure is repeated as often as necessary for required communications.

-SSL relies on the concept of “public key cryptography” to accomplish these tasks.
-In normal encryption, the two parties communicating share a “password” and that password is used to both encrypt and decrypt messages.
-While this is fast and efficient, how do you communicate these passwords to people you have not yet met in a way that is itself secure?
+SSL relies on the concept of “public key cryptography” to accomplish these same tasks.
+In normal “symmetric” encryption, the two parties communicating share a “password” and that password is used to both encrypt and decrypt messages.
+While this is fast and efficient, how do you communicate the shared passwords to people you have not yet met in a way that is itself secure?

 In “public key cryptography”, each person has two keys — a “public” key and a “private” key.
-Anything encrypted with the user’s public key can only be decrypted with the private key and vice versa.
-Each person then tells the world what his public key is and keeps his private key safe and secure, and private.
+Anything encrypted with the person’s public key can only be decrypted with the private key and vice versa.
+Each person then tells the world what his public key is and keeps his private key safe, secure, and, well, private.